-Bathing in a tub as a human practice dates back to the Indus valley civilization 6000 years back; in Roman Empire bathing as a daily ritual, people promoted it to sanctify human sanitation.
+Bathing in a tub as a human practice dates back to the Indus valley civilization 6000 years back; in Roman Empire bathing as a daily ritual, it was promoted to sanctify human sanitation.
 America had its first bathtub in 1842, but after the first World War, the tub was accepted as a bathroom adornment and installed in American homes.
-America had its first bathtub in 1842, but it was after the first World War that people accepted it as a bathroom enhancement and installed in American homes.
+America had its first bathtub in 1842, but it was after the first World War that the bathtub was accepted as a bathroom enhancement and installed in American homes.

 Modern bathing is more than personal hygiene, as bathing in a tub of hot, cold, or ice has its healing effects.
 Bath furnishings have also evolved, keeping in mind the physical and psychological customization, depending on a person’s environment, behavior, and physiology.